 Completing a summer or academic year internship is a valuable addition to your resume.
 Internships give you real experience working in an environment that you could pursue after graduation.
 See below for several opportunities for Baylor students seeking internships.

-Baylor University has a partnership with American University's Washington Semester Program that offers not only coursework but also substantive internships, research, field trips, guest speakers, and special events to all students who are accepted into the program (the students must be in their second-semester sophomore year or beyond when they take up this intensive experience).
-Baylor students are able to apply all their tuition-based scholarships from Baylor toward this program.
-Additionally, American University offers some merit and need-based scholarships ranging between $3,000 and $5,000.
+The Washington Semester Program offers the lowest fee of any of Baylor’s off campus programs at $4800.
+Additionally, the program offers some merit and need-based scholarships ranging between $500 to $3,500.
 All students who are interested should explore the program information and the helpful Q & A page linked here.
-For more individual help with determining if this program is a good fit for your interests, contact the program coordinator Grant Jones.
+For more individual help with determining if this program is a good fit for your interests, contact the Assistant Director of Operations, Nate Mills.